tuobaar/spiegel_crawler/README.md

 # Spiegel International Web Crawler

-This program crawls news-entries from the URL https://www.spiegel.de/international/ and stores it in a sqlite database every 15 minutes.
+This program crawls news-entries from the URL https://www.spiegel.de/international/ and stores them in a sqlite database every 15 minutes.

 ## Technologies and modules: